 Community Development Block Grant (CDBG): Actual allocation percentages may vary from Table 6 - Funding Allocation Priorities.
 After administration costs are subtracted and mandatory federal and state allocations are calculated, projected activity funding is based on the demand for each activity as reflected in each year's application submittals.
 Federal law requires an allocation of up to 10 percent for eligible Colonias communities.
-The California Department of Housing and Community Development (HCD) has traditionally set aside 5 percent for eligible Colonias communities; however, the specific amounts will be identified in the annual Notice of Funding Availability (NOFA).
+The California Department of Housing and Community Development (HCD) has traditionally set aside five percent for eligible Colonias communities; however, the specific amounts will be identified in the annual NOFA.
 Federal law requires that not more than 15 percent of CDBG funding be provided for public service activities each year.
-State statute requires that 1.25 percent of HUD's annual allocation of CDBG funds be set aside to projects serving non-federally recognized Native American communities [HSC 50831], that that 30 percent of HUD's annual allocation, less Department administrative funds, be set aside for economic development activities [HSC 50827], and that not less than 51 percent of HUD's annual allocation, less Department administrative funds, be set aside to fund housing and housing-related activities (housing-related includes public improvements and public facilities in support of construction of new housing activities) [HSC 50828].
+State statute requires that 1.25 percent of the U.S. Department of Housing and Urban Development's (HUD's) annual allocation of CDBG funds be set aside to projects serving non-federally recognized Native American communities [HSC 50831], that 30 percent of HUD's annual allocation, less HCD administrative funds, be set aside for economic development activities [HSC 50827], and not less than 51 percent of HUD's annual allocation, less HCD administrative funds, be set aside to fund housing and housing-related activities (housing-related includes public improvements and public facilities in support of construction of new housing activities) [HSC 50828].

 If the demand for these statutorily required set-asides in any given NOFA cycle is not sufficient, then the balance of funds will revert to the general pool of funds to be awarded to other eligible projects and programs.
-In addition to allocations and funding-level criteria described above, HCD will monitor general administration expenditures to ensure compliance with the federal expenditure cap rate and ensure a minimum expenditure rate on activities meeting the National Objective of benefitting at least 70 percent of low- and moderate-income individuals in compliance with CDBG federal regulations.
+In addition to allocations and funding-level criteria described above, HCD will monitor general administration expenditures to ensure compliance with the federal expenditure cap rate and ensure a minimum expenditure rate on activities meeting the national objective of benefitting at least 70 percent of low- and moderate-income individuals in compliance with CDBG federal regulations.

 HOME Investment Partnerships Program (HOME): HOME funding allocation priorities are based on demand by program applicants for categories of activities.
-In addition, state HOME Regulations establish a minimum allocation of 40 percent for programs, including First-Time Homebuyer (FTHB) mortgage assistance, Owner-Occupied Rehabilitation (OOR), and TBRA (i.e., program activities), and 60 percent for multifamily rental and FTHB projects, which includes a 5 percent minimum set aside for FTHB new construction or rehabilitation/conversion activities (i.e., FTHB projects).
-Each allocation also included a 20 percent set-aside to fund tribal applications.
+In addition, state HOME regulations establish a minimum allocation of 40 percent for programs, including First-Time Homebuyer (FTHB) mortgage assistance, Owner-Occupied Rehabilitation (OOR), and Tenant-Based Rental Assistance (TBRA) (i.e., program activities), and 60 percent for multifamily rental and FTHB projects, which includes a five percent minimum set-aside for FTHB new construction or rehabilitation/conversion activities (i.e., FTHB projects).
+Each allocation also included a 20 percent set-aside to fund Tribal applications.

-Homeless assistance and prevention activities reflects anticipated demand for HOME TBRA and Multifamily rental projects for Program Year (PY) 23-24.
-We anticipate an increased need for TBRA due to lack of other rental assistance, or assistance provided as a result of local, state, or federally declared disasters.
+Homeless assistance and prevention activities reflects anticipated demand for HOME TBRA and multifamily rental projects for Program Year (PY) 2024-2025.
+HCD anticipates an increased need for TBRA due to lack of other rental assistance, or assistance provided as a result of local, state, or federally declared disasters.
 Many multifamily rental funding sources are targeted to meet the needs of extremely low-income households that are homeless or at risk of homelessness.

-National Housing Trust Fund (NHTF): In accordance with the 2017 Assembly Bill 74, NHTF funding allocations for FY18-FY21 were used for the state's Housing for a Healthy California (HHC) Article I Program.
-Under HHC, priorities were based on the state's current homeless crisis, and funds were awarded competitively to developers for operating reserve grants and capital loans for the creation of Permanent Supportive Housing for the HHC Target Population: people experiencing chronic homelessness or homeless, who are receiving or are eligible for Medi-Cal and are high-cost health users.
+National Housing Trust Fund (NHTF): In accordance with the 2017 Assembly Bill (AB) 74, NHTF funding allocations for Fiscal Year (FY) 2018-2019 (FY18) - FY 2021-2022 (FY21) were used for the state's Housing for a Healthy California (HHC) Article I Program.
+Under HHC, priorities were based on the state's current homeless crisis, and funds were awarded competitively to developers for operating reserve grants and capital loans for the creation of permanent supportive housing for the HHC target population: people experiencing chronic homelessness or homeless, who are receiving or are eligible for Medi-Cal and are high-cost health users.